kubevirt/community/design-proposals/nic-hotplug/nic-hotplug.md

     // AddInterfaceOptions when set indicates an interface should be added.
     AddInterfaceOptions *AddInterfaceOptions `json:"addInterfaceOptions,omitempty" optional:"true"`

-    // RemoveInterfaceOptions when set indicates a volume should be removed.
+    // RemoveInterfaceOptions when set indicates an interface  should be removed.
     RemoveInterfaceOptions *RemoveInterfaceOptions `json:"removeInterfaceOptions,omitempty" optional:"true"`
 }